How Have Colleges Responded to Coronavirus Infections

 Public schools’ efforts to silence students, professors, and newspapers from lawfully reporting coronavirus infections information also raise First Amendment concerns.
 Under the First Amendment, which protects freedom of speech and freedom of the press from the government, public universities are considered to be government entities.

-Universities have also claimed, improbably, that HIPAA requires that they keep information about coronavirus a secret.
+Regarding HIPAA laws and COVID, universities have also claimed, improbably, that HIPAA requires that they keep information about coronavirus a secret.
 However, HIPAA applies only to covered entities (healthcare providers, health plans, and healthcare clearinghouses) and business associates.
 By definition, public schools and universities are exempt from HIPAA’s requirements.

 This would come as news, sadly, to the University of Alabama.
 The same week that the school racked up 1,368 total coronavirus infections, a prominent newspaper obtained an email from the school to the English Department.
 The email, obtained by The Post, had advised the English department faculty to “NEVER, EVER refer to, mention, or discuss student health.”
 The email further advised, inaccurately, “This injunction extends to what some might consider an anonymized statement like, ‘Two students in my class tested positive.’
 Even if this seems like an innocuous statement, it is not.
 In the current environment, people can make deductions, making ANY reference to student health a potential HIPAA violation.”
 Not only did the school incorrectly cite HIPAA as a reason for what was effectively a gag order on its faculty; it cited a provision of HIPAA that does not even exist.